 While the ultimate goal is pursuing the high-level benefits that can be derived from well-crafted digitalisation these benefits cannot be gained on the back of multiple system instances, uneven processes, poor data standards or a myriad of other basic issues surrounding how we operate the most basic of our systems.

 Regrettably, the path to digital nirvana may be far less glamorous than had been previously thought.

 In fact, the first steps on this journey are improving basic processes and implementing data management, both of which have been at the root of the automation journey for the last 20 years.
 As the poet T.S.
 Eliot put it, we “arrive where we started and know the place for the first time”.

 We have come full circle in recognising that improving basic systems and the underlying data management process are not just the solutions for improving process efficiency, speed and user experience, but also are at the very foundation of providing the path to better insight.

-It is not an exaggeration to say that data management and basic procurement processes unlock the door to providing value beyond simple savings.
+It is not an exaggeration to say that supplier data management and basic procurement processes unlock the door to providing value beyond simple savings.

 Better insight drives a better understanding of our markets, suppliers and risks, thus allowing us to make more intelligent decisions and thereby fulfilling the role of becoming a true business advisor.

 Companies should build and lead digitalisation efforts with less random experimentation.
 Instead, they should emphasise aligning procurement needs with specific technologies that will yield real benefits in a minimal timeframe.